Hospital Bag Checklist 2020: What to Pack for the Hospital

 A swaddle and an outfit

 Most hospitals also have photographers come by to take pictures of your newborn baby.
 Because of this, I recommend bringing a cute swaddle and at least one outfit.
 If you’re bringing a going-home outfit, you can use this for the photos as well.
 In the event that you anticipate having a larger baby, you may also want to bring 3-month sized clothing, too.
 There’s always the chance that newborn clothes won’t fit, as most newborn clothes only fit babies weighing less than 8 pounds.
+You may also want to consider a swaddle-alternative, like a newborn sleep sack.

 A car seat